shinzonetwork/shinzohub/adrs/01-AccessControlPolicies.md

 # 01 - Access Control Policies (ACPs)

 ## Status
-Ammended by Quinn Purdy on August 8, 2025
+ACPs ammended by Quinn Purdy on August 25, 2025 Ammended by Quinn Purdy on August 8, 2025
 Ammended by Quinn Purdy on July 24, 2025
 Written by Quinn Purdy on July 18, 2025